DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/visualization.rst

 Answers for Exercise
 ---------------------------
 | Since "Show Axis" is checked, the screen should show two axes.
-However, the axis scale is 0, so nothing is shown on screen.
+However, the axis scale is 1, so they are too small to be seen.
 Let's change it to 50.
 | "Show Object" also need to be selected in order to display the objects or scene.
 | With the following settings in visualize, the display shows both the axes and the objects.